Sets with large intersection properties in metric spaces

-Using this example we can also see that $\Gg^s$ is not (in general) a maximal class of subsets with Hausdorff dimension at least $s$ that is closed under countable intersections and bi-Lipschitz maps.
-Indeed, in this case, the family $\Gg^s(L)\cup\Gg^s(X)$ satisfies those properties and is strictly bigger than $\mathcal{G}^s(X)$.
+This example also shows that the class $\Gg_\mu^s(X)$ is not maximal among those classes of sets with dimension at least $s$ that are closed by countable intersections and bi-Lipschitz homeomorphisms.
+Indeed, the class $\Gg_\mu^s(X)\cup\Gg_\mu^s(L)$ is strictly larger and satisfies the same conditions.

 Moreover, observe that with the same construction we can find two subsets $F,E\subset X$ that verify \eqref{bilipdef} but with $\dim_\Hh(F\cap E)=0$, so the class defined by this condition is not closed under countable intersections. \end{example}